ACLU of Indiana: New panhandling law violates free speech

-INDIANAPOLIS (AP) - A new law tightening Indiana’s restrictions on panhandling violates the First Amendment by all but banning solicitation in the state’s cities, the American Civil Liberties Union of Indiana contends in a federal lawsuit filed Thursday that seeks to block the law.
+INDIANAPOLIS (AP) - A new law tightening Indiana’s restrictions on panhandling violates the First Amendment by all but banning solicitation in cities, the American Civil Liberties Union of Indiana contends in a federal lawsuit filed Thursday that seeks to block the law.

 The law, set to take effect July 1, would prohibit most forms of financial solicitation by individuals and groups in the downtown areas of Indiana’s cities by expanding the areas where panhandling is barred, the suit alleges.